The Best Nylon / Classical Guitar Strings 2023

 Materials

-There are three main types of nylon string: genuine nylon, fluorocarbon (technically not nylon, but deserves to be included due to its popularity) and titanium nylon.
+There are three main types of nylon string: genuine nylon, fluorocarbon strings (technically not nylon, but deserves to be included due to its popularity), and titanium nylon.
 To avoid repeating ourselves, we would like to state that the differences inherent to each type of string are going to vary based on your technique, the instrument you use, and the proficiency/intent of the manufacturer.
 Consider the information below a rough guide as to what you should expect from these strings, not a definitive guide as to how they sound.

 Classical Guitar String Tension and Gauge

 Nylon guitar strings are generally divided by tension.
 Tension is the tension the strings are under, with low tension strings feeling easier to play and high tension strings feeling stiffer.
-Compared to steel strings, the difference between low and high tension strings isn’t quite as dramatic, but tension has a huge impact on tone.
+Compared to steel strings, the difference between low and high or hard tension strings isn’t quite as dramatic, but tension has a huge impact on tone.
 Gauge has the same impact on the tone of nylon strings that it has on steel strings, but the main variable is tension.

 Tension influences the following variables: volume, playability, and frequency representation.
 Low tension strings have the least volume and are easier to play, with high tension having the opposite characteristics.
 Medium tension strings are a middle-ground between the two.
+So watch out for tension when Changing Your Strings.

 Low tension strings have more “body” and a higher representation of low and low-mid frequencies.
 Body is the presence of overtones, so a low tension string will generally have a more complex and musical tone.
 High tension strings have more high-end representation and more “attack.”
 Attack is the immediacy with which you hear a note, so the more attack a string has the more notes seem to leap out of your guitar.

 Another thing to note about tension is that some instruments may not be able to hold up to the strain of high tension strings.
-Older instruments, in particular, aren’t designed to hold up to the strain, so before you slap on a set of high tension strings research the specifications of your instrument.
+Older instruments, in particular, aren’t designed to hold up to the strain, so before you slap on a set of high-tension strings, research the specifications of your instrument.
 If you can’t find them, take your guitar to a luthier and get their opinion on the issue before you commit to high tension strings.

 If you’d like a bit more info, check out this video.
 It’s a bit long, but it goes into the topic in way more depth.